-In general, 44 percent of all accidents in Connecticut related to alcohol resulted in fatalities.
+Many accidents in Connecticut related to alcohol resulted in fatalities.
 The state, however, has a low number of accidents per capita.
-Ninety-nine out of 223 accidents are alcohol-related.

 Unique Laws in Connecticut

-In Bloomfield, Connecticut, it is against the law to eat a snack or a meal while in your car.
+In Bloomfield it is against the law to eat a snack or a meal while in your car.
 Any drivers must be sure to eat before getting into the car or hefty fines may be assessed.

 Did You Know?
 Unique Facts About Connecticut Driving

 Did you know that Connecticut has ruled that it is against the law to shoot animals while sitting in a vehicle?
 Even if the driver is sitting in the middle of a field, and it is deer season, it is illegal.

 Insurance in Connecticut is Mandatory.
 Connecticut requires that all drivers with a vehicle registered in the state of Connecticut purchase insurance.
 Liability insurance is the minimum requirement.
 Insurance must be on the vehicle if it is registered in the state.
 The minimum insurance levels should be $20,000 for bodily injury for one person injured and $40,000 bodily injury maximum for every injury in an accident.
 There should also be a minimum of $10,000 property damage for a single accident.

 • Must Have Proof of Financial Responsibility.
 When registering a vehicle, Connecticut drivers must submit evidence of insurance, or the vehicle cannot be registered.

 • Rental Cars Require Minimum Liability.
 It is against the law to operate a motor vehicle without minimum liability.

 • No Fault or Tort State.
 Connecticut is considered a tort state.
 This means that the at-fault driver must pay for any damages caused to the victim’s vehicle and body.
 Pain and suffering and lost wages must also be paid.